MaryDomashneva/Mary-Domashneva-CV/README.md

 #### Makers Academy (19.02.2018 to 19.06.2018)

 - Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
+- Fast, independent learner.
-- Great collaborator [PROVIDE EVIDENCE]
+- Great collaborator.

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### National Research University Higher School of Economics, Russia (September 2007 to June 2012)